Technerdguy1/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 # Python Test Cases
  - Allowed editors: `vi, vim, emacs`
-All your files should end with a new line
+ - All files should end with a new line.
-All your test files should be inside a folder tests All your test files should be text files (extension: .txt) All your tests should be executed by using this command: python3 -m doctest ./tests/* All your modules should have a documentation (python3 -c 'print(__import__("my_module").__doc__)') All your functions should have a documentation (python3 -c 'print(__import__("my_module").my_function.__doc__)') A documentation is not a simple word, it’s a real sentence explaining what’s the purpose of the module, class or method (the length of it will be verified)
+ - All your test files should be inside a folder tests.
+ - All your test files should be text files (extension: `.txt`)
+ - All your tests should be executed by using this command: `python3 -m doctest ./tests/*`
+ - All your modules should have a documentation `(python3 -c 'print(__import__("my_module").__doc__)')`
+ - All your functions should have a documentation `(python3 -c 'print(__import__("my_module").my_function.__doc__)')`
+ - A documentation is not a simple word, it’s a real sentence explaining what’s the purpose of the module, class or method (the length of it will be verified)
-We strongly encourage you to work together on test cases, so that you don’t miss any edge case – The Checker is checking for tests!t
+ - We strongly encourage you to work together on test cases, so that you don’t miss any edge case – The Checker is checking for tests!

+t